hocuscodus/qed-lang/_posts/2025-06-03-gist-of-qed.md

 - noticeably smaller code
 - enhanced code readability

 Let's show how each feature tightly integrates using runnable demos.
-Starting with concurrency, in QED, there is no reason why an asynchronous function blocking call has to be more explicit than a synchronous function call.
+Starting with concurrency, in QED,  an asynchronous function blocking call is, syntactically, as simple as a synchronous function call.

 {% include sandboxframe.html qedsrc="gist/blockingcall.qed" gui="0" height="150px" %}

-No need for extra keywords such as async/await that only clutter the code.
-The sole thing that tells QED function Fn is async is *its uppercase first letter*.
+No need for extra keywords such as async/await.
+The sole thing that tells QED function Fn is async is *its uppercase first letter* (more on this later).
 Note there is another blocking call inside it to `QedTimer(delayMs)`, another (core library this time) async function.

 Does this mean a non-blocking call is more complex?
 Not really.
 The well-known `new` keyword prefixes a non-blocking call.
 Handling the `Fn(delay)` return value is managed by the `->` operator, which right operand defines an *event handler*.
 The `_ret` keyword holds the future return value.